lwernet97/accelerometer-interface/README.md

 ## Overview
 Designed and implemented a digital system on an Artix-7 FPGA to interface with an ADXL362 accelerometer using SPI communication.
 The system retrieves, processes, and displays real-time motion data.

+## Note on Provided Code
+Some modules were provided as part of coursework.
+I integrated, modified, and built additional logic (FSM, datapath, system integration) to complete the full system.

 ## Features
 - SPI communication with ADXL362 accelerometer
 - FSM-based control unit for register configuration and data acquisition